khanghugo/kdr/README.md

     - [ ] HDR
     - [X] ~~Anisotropic~~ Kuwahara Filtering
     - [X] Some random other shader effects just to prove that it is easy to add.
+  - [ ] MSAA.
+Doesn't seem like a lot of work but not the priority.
 - Navigation
   - [X] Noclip movement
   - [X] Pitch and Yaw